Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Verifiable Credentials

+Verifiable credentials are similar to NFTs in that both use cryptographic verification to enable digital ownership and authentication.
 These advanced digital credentials are signed cryptographically by the issuing organization.
-Using a Decentralized Public Key Infrastructure, the digital credentials can be anchored as cryptographic keys on the blockchain which makes them tamper-proof and chronologically ordered, guaranteeing their authenticity and immutability.
+Using a Decentralized Public Key Infrastructure, the digital credentials can be anchored as cryptographic keys on the blockchain, which makes them tamper-proof and chronologically ordered, guaranteeing their authenticity and immutability.

 Pros